 Despite the extreme heat and drought in Southern California this Summer, somehow we got a few beautiful heads of baby greens.
 Fresh lettuce from the garden or farmers market has so much more flavor and crunch than grocery store greens.
 I paired the baby green oak lettuce with some other stars of summer produce: tomatoes and corn.
 I wanted a creamy and tangy dressing, so I whisked a few tablespoons of Greek yogurt into my lime vinaigrette.
 Greek yogurt is a fantastic replacement for mayonnaise.
-It occurred to me that you could lighten up a Caesar dressing this way as well.
+You could lighten up a Caesar dressing this way as well.

 This salad is the essence of Summer and goes perfectly with a grilled steak and black beans.